-All eight marshes’ sediment budgets were “in the red.”
-And in each case that UVVR result correlated with the sediment budget, confirming that each of those marshes is losing ground.
+The sediment budgets of all eight marshes were “in the red,” and in each case that UVVR result correlated with the sediment budget, confirming that each of those marshes is losing ground.
 The researchers calculated the likely life spans of all eight marshes.
-The shortest, at Maryland’s Blackwater National Wildlife Refuge, was approximately 83 years, and the New Jersey marshes had life spans ranging from 170 to 350 years.
+The shortest, at Blackwater National Wildlife Refuge in Maryland, was approximately 83 years, and the New Jersey marshes had life spans ranging from 170 to 350 years.

-The researchers stressed that these figures are estimates with large margins of error, and don’t necessarily mean that these marshes are doomed – only that they will need infusions of sediment to last longer.
+The researchers stressed that these figures are estimates with large margins of error, and do not necessarily mean that these marshes are doomed—only that they will need infusions of sediment to last longer.

 “Our results can be used to distinguish marshes that are struggling to survive from more resilient ones,” said co-author Matthew Kirwan, an assistant professor at the Virginia Institute of Marine Science.
 “That’s important because it will help prioritize restoration work.”

-Staffers at Massachusetts’ Parker River National Wildlife Refuge are working with members of the research team to identify which marsh units are losing sediment, and at what rates.
+Staffers at Parker River National Wildlife Refuge in Massachusetts are working with members of the research team to identify which marsh units are losing sediment, and at what rates.